-A native Californian, Jess graduated with honors from Duke University School of Law, where she was Executive Editor of the Duke Law Journal and a member of the Moot Court Board.
+A native Californian, Jess graduated with honors from Duke Law, where she was Executive Editor of the Duke Law Journal and a member of the Moot Court Board.
 She joined the firm in 2009 after clerking for the Honorable Catherine C. Blake on the District of Maryland.
 Before law school, Jess worked as a legislative aide to Congresswoman Zoe Lofgren.

 - In 2020, trial counsel for a pharmaceutical company in a contract dispute.